 Overall, I enjoyed the film and felt, as a production, it gained a great deal from its Puerto Rican setting.
 This gave a life, look and visual scope which set it far apart from countless other DTV titles.
 Heavily featuring real Puerto Rican locals also gave an organic feel which served the claustrophobia and tension of the story very well as Ava fights to survive, save her husband and make her escape.

-Despite the above shortcomings, In The Blood is a solid action drama and far exceeds the expectations of most DTV style action flicks.
+Despite some shortcomings, In The Blood is a solid action drama and exceeds the expectations of most indie action flicks.
 It was great to see Gina Carano back in this type of role and I hope we see more from her in this department very soon.